Tuesday, January 23rd marks the 40th anniversary of the death of legendary guitarist Terry Kath of the band Chicago.

 The tragedy nearly tore Chicago apart, but they chose to find another guitarist and soldier on.
 But no one could begin to fill Kath's shoes; the magic was gone.
 Their next album, Hot Streets, featured hotshot Texas guitarist Donny Dacus, a talented player but ultimately a bad fit.
 Several more guitarists came and went, Cetera left in the mid-80's and forged a successful solo career, and in a spectacularly bad move, drummer Seraphine - one of the band's founders - was fired in the early 90's.

-Yet Chicago continues performing to this day, still with four original members and nearly 30 years after its last charted hit.
-Its hard rock days are long over, even as Robert Lamm has expressed ennui at being a power-ballad band.
+Chicago continues performing to this day, still with four original members and nearly 30 years after its last charted hit.
+Its hard rockin' days are long-over; Robert Lamm often has expressed ennui at being a power-ballad band.
 Lamm and Kath were close, and he feels to this day that Kath continues to watch over the band.
 He wrote a great song about it, Out of the Blue; it cleverly evokes old-school Chicago near tune's end.

 In the guitar-god pantheon, there are Hendrix, Santana, Beck, Page, Clapton, Gilmour, Vaughan, Van Halen and so many others.

-And now you know, at his rightful place amongst the very best, there is Terry Kath.
+And now you know, at his rightful place amongst the very best, there is the soulful master - Terry Kath.

 Thank you for reading - now come orbit Planet Michelle!
 Just type in your e-mail address, over to the right and up, and you'll receive each post I pull from my little monkey brain.
 No spam or name-selling, ever.
 My magnetic field awaits you!